How to Choose & Use Hiking Poles: A Foolproof Guide

 Folding Hiking Poles

 Folding hiking poles can use a lever lock on the top section and a push button lock on lower sections.
 I have read of people having issues with push button locks, but the fix appears to be keeping the lock mechanism and hole clean.
-The lower sections of the pole are held in place by a super strong Kevlar cord, typically in a plastic tube sheath.
-As folding hiking poles only take seconds to deploy and fold back up, they have strong appeal for certain types of hikers.
+The lower sections of the pole are held in place by a super strong Kevlar cord, typically in a plastic tube sheath for protection.
+As folding hiking poles only take seconds to deploy and fold back up, they have strong appeal for certain hikers.
 However, the Kevlar cord has been known to break at friction points (despite the plastic liner) and the lower section will sometimes need adjustment due to slight cord stretch.
+Inspect the cords on your poles regularly do you won’t get caught with a broken cord on the trail!
+Also note that folding poles use smaller metal tips and rubber tips than telescoping poles.

 Anti-Shock or Shock Absorbing Hiking Poles